Terafora/My-Mixtape/README.md

 ### Content 📰

-- All the content on this site was created using Figma.
+- All the content on this site was created myself using Figma and in some places LottieLabs.
 - Same as above you can view my Figma board to see the assets I created [here](https://shorturl.at/hmqzT) so please enjoy.
 - On the above Figma board you will also see some of the images and photographs which I took inspiration from aptly titled "inspiration board".